 Some applications use ultra-high-resolution content such as education, simulation, and digital signage.
 If your application requires this sort of capability then look for a processor or rendering engine that offers 3D-accelerated graphics hardware and places a strong emphasis on graphical performance.

-Some video wall solutions can integrate with external technology such as conferencing systems, speakers, lighting, and window shades.
+Some video wall solutions can integrate with external technology such as conferencing systems, speakers, and lighting.
 Once connected to your video wall, these devices can be controlled through your system’s software.
-If these possibilities interest you, be sure to select a solutions provider with proven success performing complex integrations.
+If these device control options interest you, be sure to select a solutions provider with proven success performing complex integrations.

-Video walls built in public spaces or corporate locations, like universities or lobbys, should be attractive and on-brand.
+Systems built in public spaces or corporate locations, like universities or lobbies, should be attractive and on-brand.
 Make sure you take the final look of your solution into consideration for these environments.
-For the best results you should choose a solutions provider that offers a range of customization options.
-Some companies offer a broad selection of mounting solutions and can even add custom panels around your displays.
+For the best results choose a solutions provider that offers a range of customization options.

 A video wall is a major investment, so make sure you protect and support it for years to come.
-Choose a provider with a strong, long-term technical support program that fits your needs.
+Choose a provider with a strong, long-term technical support program.
 Your plan should include easy access to knowledgeable personnel who provide training, can answer questions, and troubleshoot issues.
-If you use the video wall 24/7, then you need access to support 24/7.
+If you use the video wall 24/7, then you need access to 24/7 support.
 Your plan should also provide on-site support options in the event that an issue can’t be resolved remotely.

 If you plan to deploy your system in a highly secure or downrange location, access to your site might prove tricky for your provider.
 In this cases, your own personnel or pre-cleared contractors will install and maintain the system.
 Look for a provider that offers in-depth, hands-on training.
 This will prepare your personnel to support the system in the field.